1923 Rose Bowl

-The 1923 Rose Bowl, played on January 1, 1923, was an American Football bowl game.
+The 1923 Rose Bowl, played on January 1, 1923, was an American football bowl game.
 It was the 9th Rose Bowl Game.
-The USC Trojans defeated the Penn State Nittany Lions 14-3.
+The USC Trojans defeated the Penn State Nittany Lions 14–3.
 Leo Calland, a USC guard, was named the Rose Bowl Player of the Game when the award was created in 1953 and selections were made retroactively.
 It was the first bowl game appearance for both the University of Southern California and Pennsylvania State University football teams.
 It was also the first Tournament of Roses football game held in the newly constructed Rose Bowl Stadium, although other games had been played in it prior to this one.

 Stadium

 The game now known as the Rose Bowl Game was played at Tournament Park until 1922 when it was known as the "Tournament East-West football game".
 Organizers of the Tournament of Roses realized that the temporary stands were inadequate for a crowd of 40,000+, and sought to build a better, permanent stadium.

 The Rose Bowl was designed by architect Myron Hunt in 1921.
 His design, as well as the name for the stadium, was influenced by the Yale Bowl.
 The Arroyo Seco (translation "dry stream") was selected as the location for the stadium.
 The Rose Bowl was under construction from 1921 to 1922.

 A number of regular season games were played there before the actual Tournament of Roses football game to try out the new stadium.
-USC had actually already played three games in the new stadium: USC lost to California in the very first game in the stadium on October 28, 1922, and defeated Idaho and Washington State in the new stadium to close out their season.
+USC had actually already played three games in the new stadium: USC lost to California in the first game in the stadium on October 28, 1922, and defeated Idaho and Washington State in the new stadium to close out their season.
 The Olympic Club also played a football game there.
 The stadium was dedicated officially on January 1, 1923.